-Department: Social & Behavioral Sciences Program: Social Work Credit: 1
+School of Social & Behavioral Sciences Program: Social Work Credit: 1 program at NCU.

-This course introduces students to the professional field of social work and its various applications, as well as the social work program at NCU.
 Students will be introduced to social work organizations, like NASW, NACSW, and the NASW Code of Ethics.
 This course is designed to help students understand the role of the professional social worker, as well as the expectations of the profession.
 Students will also examine their desire to serve humanity in social work practice.